autonomoussoftware/documentation/FAQ.md

 ### When will the Metronome initial supply auction start?

-The initial supply auction is targeted to launch in late February or early March, 2018.
+The Initial Supply Auction is targeted to launch in March, 2018.
 Once started, it will last up to 7 days or until all MTN in the initial supply are sold as described above.

 ### Is there a pre-sale?